coldmanck/UEE2304-Data-Structure/README.md

 - Selection Algorithms: select the k-th largest element from a list
 - Priority Queues: creating orderly queue with priority
 - Sorting: heap sort

+## Chapter 10: Multiway Trees
+Whereas each node in a binary tree has only one entry, multiway trees have multiple entries in each node and thus may have multiple subtrees.

+### M-way Search Trees
+An m-way tree is a search tree in which each node can have from 0 to m subtrees, where m is defined as the **B-tree order**.
+Given a nonempty multiway tree, we can identify the following properties:
+1. Each node has 0 to m subtrees
+2. A node with k (<m) subtrees contains k subtrees and k-1 data entries.
+3. The keys of the data entries are ordered key1 <= key2 <= key3 <=... <= keyk
+4. All subtrees are themselves multiway trees.
+And in face, the BST is an special m-way tree of order 2.

+### B-trees
+A B-tree is an m-way search tree with the following additional properties:
+1. The root is either a leaf or it has 2 ... m subtrees, and m means the order of this B-tree.
+2. All internal nodes have at least m / 2 nonnull subtrees and at most m nonnull subtrees.
+3. All leaf nodes are at the same level; that is, the tree is perfectly balanced.
+4. A leaf node has at least m / 2 – 1 and at most m – 1 entries.

+## Implementation of B-trees
+The process of inserting an entry into the parent provides an interesting contrast to the binary search tree.
+Recall that the binary search tree grew in an unbalanced fashion from the top down.
+B-trees grow in a balanced fashion from the bottom up.
+When the root node of a B-tree overflows and the median entry is pushed up, a new root node is created and the tree grows one level.